 Since California became the first state to legalize medical marijuana in 1995, cannabis health products have slowly, but surely, reached the mainstream.
 Today, medical marijuana has majority support, with 33 states endorsing the substance for those with a doctor’s prescription.
 A number of medical marijuana states now offer cannabis to all adults, regardless of prescription, like Colorado, Nevada, and California, for example.
 Michigan became the 10th state to legalize cannabis outright last year following the midterm elections, and 2018 ushered the first recreational cannabis sales on the east coast, with one Massachusetts recreational marijuana dispensary projecting sales between 6 and 8 million dollars annually.

 Furthermore, the U.S. Federal government has slowly loosened its hold on cannabis’ legality.
 The Agricultural Improvement Act of 2018 removed hemp from a list of schedule 1 substances, making it legal like any other agricultural product.
 Moreover, Epidiolex became the first FDA approved cannabidiol oil medicine for those with severe forms of epilepsy.

 Since legal cannabis reached this state of semi ubiquity, health nuts and weed connoisseurs alike have begun integrating the plant into their regimens, opening cannabis-infused yoga studios, gyms, and other fitness-related areas along the West Coast and the Midwest.

-Ricky Williams, a former NFL player, launched Power Plant Fitness back in 2016, a San Francisco fitness center which allows and encourages cannabis use prior and post workout.
+Ricky Williams, a former NFL player, launched Power Plant Fitness back in 2016, a San Francisco fitness center that allows and encourages cannabis use prior and post-workout.
 And just last week, Martha Stewart partnered with Canadian cannabis firm Canopy Growth to create branded cannabis-derived CBD products.

 But how exactly does cannabis improve your health and wellness routine?
 What is the science behind the craze?